EB-5 Professionals & Investors

 Impact area geography – Larger geographical areas or more populated areas tend to result in larger multipliers and therefore greater overall job creation.
 The urge to expand the geographical area must be balanced against the ability to provide justification for the impact area.
 The impact area must align with the geographical areas from which major inputs are purchased and/or where employees reside.

-NAICS Code – The NAICS code refers to the North American Industry Classification System code that classifies the economic activity.
-Manufacturing industries tend to have larger multipliers than other industries, for example retail or food service.
+NAICS Code – The NAICS code refers to the North American Industry Classification System code.
 Ultimately, the business activity will dictate the appropriate NAICS code classification.